Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Western Individualistic Cultures

-• Emphasis on independence
+• Emphasis on independence and self-reliance from an early age.

-• Focus on verbal communication
+• Focus on explicit verbal communication of needs and emotions between caregiver and child.

-• Typically dyadic caregiver-child relationships
+• Typically dyadic caregiver-child relationships, often with a primary attachment figure.

 Collectivist Cultures